Mendoza's outstanding gastronomy

 Wine tasting at Belasco de Baquedano and the Aroma Room

 Belasco de Baquedano's private tastings are offered in a glass-walled room overlooking the vineyards and the magnificent Andes soaring to the west create a suitably imposing backdrop.
-The minimalist interiors are almost monastic in their stark modernity and techniques used are cutting edge.
+The minimalist interiors are starkly modern and the techniques used are cutting edge.
 But that’s not all.
 The only one of its kind and scale in the Americas, the Aroma Room presents 46 fragrances including butter, geranium, mint and mushroom, lining the walls in clear Plexiglas posts.
 Twist a lever, a baffle spins and an intense fragrance is released from a small capsule of oil.
-Novel, yes, but the Belasco's Aroma Hall also reveals many levels of a well-crafted wine's nose, which adds greatly to its art and appreciation.
+Novel, yes, but the Belasco's Aroma Hall also reveals the many levels of a well-crafted wine's nose, which adds greatly to its art and appreciation.

 Dining at award-winning restaurant Ruca Malen

-Ruca Malen was one of the wineries that pioneered the concept of tasting menu.
+Ruca Malen pioneered the concept of tasting menu.
 The menu here not only offers the best pairings for Ruca Malen’s outstanding wines but also develops and celebrates the identity of local products - Lunlunta's superb olive oil for example and its outstanding beef.
 Following this philosophy, all the ingredients used in the kitchen are produced in Mendoza or personally cultivated by head chef Lucas Bustos and the menu changes according to what the land offers each season.

 Mallman’s Siete Fuegos at The Vines

-At ‘Siete Fuegos’ restaurant at The Vines, legendary chef Francis Mallmann savours the rustic, fiery flavors of specialties like 9-hour slow-grilled rib eye, cast-iron baked salt-encrusted salmon and grilled seasonal fruits.
+At his ‘Siete Fuegos’ restaurant (located at The Vines) legendary chef Francis Mallmann savours the rustic, fiery flavors of specialties like 9-hour slow-grilled rib eye, cast-iron baked salt-encrusted salmon and grilled seasonal fruits.
 The name 'Siete Fuegos', or 'seven fires', describes Mallmann’s honed (and famous) philosophy of open-flame cooking, inspired by Argentine gauchos and European migrations, refined through hundreds of years of history.
-It’s a great introduction to grilled meats of the country and a unique way to taste the heritage of rural Argentina.
+It’s an iconic Mendoza experience, a great introduction to the grilled meats of the country and a unique way to taste the heritage of rural Argentina.

 Horseriding and asados among the vines, Gimenez Riili